- 1. Exclamation Points (!) & Question Marks(?) – USE THEM!

 There’s no guaranteed formula for creating a perfect “unicorn ad”.
 However, by learning from best practices and continuously refining your work, one can master the art of Ad-Creation.
-Here are some quick tips and tricks that proven to improve the Click-Through Rate (CTR) of ads as well as increase the Quality Score (QS) of your Keywords.
+Here are some quick tips and tricks that have proven to improve the Click-Through Rate (CTR) of ads as well as increase the Quality Score (QS) of your Keywords.

 1. Exclamation Points (!) & Question Marks(?) – USE THEM!

 You are limited to one exclamation point in your ad description.
 Make sure you use it!
-As for question marks, they can be used in either in the ad description or headline.
+As for question marks, they can be used either in the ad description or headline.
 But, they have been proven most effective in the headline.
 By placing them there, they grab the attention of your potential client by sparking their curiosity.
 This simple trick will help to kick-start your journey to a noticeably increased CTR.

-2. Use Numbers, Currencies and Percentages
+2. Use Numbers, Currencies And Percentages

 Use numbers, with currencies or a percentage sign, in order to make your ads stand out and provide your brand with increased credibility – “100% of the time”!

-3. Use Keywords or Close Synonyms
+3. Use Keywords Or Close Synonyms

 Your goal is to be as relevant as possible by providing exactly what your users are looking for.
 This is particularly relevant for desktop ads description where search terms and their close synonyms are bolded in the search query.
 This adjustment to your ads can take time, but it is proven to increase your visibility!